 Total aircraft: 944

 The Ground Forces of the Russian Federation or the Russian Army is the major component of the Armed Forces of Russia.
 The Russian Army was established in May 1992, after the dissolution of the Soviet Union.
 The ground force is controlled by the Ministry of Defence (MoD).
 Russia’s army is stronger than 124 other nations in the world.
-They overpower most nations in the amount of military tools they have personnel –1,200,000 active service members and 2,485,000 reservists.
+They overpower most nations in the number of military tools they have personnel –1,200,000 active service members and 2,485,000 reservists.

 Budget: $70 billion